Austinbolinger/ECE382Lab5/README.md

 | VOL - | 0	1	1	0	0	0	0	1	1	0	1	0	0	0	0	0	1	0	1	1	0	0	0	0	0	1	0	0	1	1	1	1	 | 61A0B04F |
 | CH + | 0	1	1	0	0	0	0	1	1	0	1	0	0	0	0	0	0	1	0	1	0	0	0	0	1	0	1	0	1	1	1	1	 | 61A050AF |
 | CH - | 0	1	1	0	0	0	0	1	1	0	1	0	0	0	0	0	1	1	0	1	0	0	0	0	0	0	1	0	1	1	1	1	  | 61A0D02F |

+##Required Functionality Code
+Required functionality has the remote turn lights on and off on the MSP430.

+####Debugging
+The first step was to take the array given in the code and storing the time duration of each "1" count like done in the prelab.
+That time was split up according to zeros and ones.
+If the length of the IR wave was close to a zero time like found in the prelab, a zero was stored, and the same procedure was used for storing ones.
+A neat feature I used was starting my index counting at the start bit and stopping the array storage after 32 bits.
+I knew each code from the remote would be 32 bits long.
+So I compared the array to the known codes for each button pressed.
+The next step was just adding in code to turn on lights for when certain buttons were pressed.
+I demonstrated that the power toggles both lights, Vol+ turns red on, Vol- red off, Ch+ green on, and Ch- green off.

+The biggest problem I had in this portion was shifting.
+I could not get my code from the array to another variable without C2C Wooden's help on the correct syntax for shifting.
+I was forgetting the "=" sign.

+##A Functionality
+A functionality code is taking code from lab 4 like the etch-a-sketch and controlling the functions with the remote.

+####Debugging
+This code stumped me for a long time.
+First of all it broke my Code Composer Studio.
+Then, I had to restart the coding several times before it finally would compile.
+That is why you will find the A functionality code in the OneLastAttempt folder.
+This code was the same as Required functionality but with code from lab 4 tossed in to it.
+I added the nokia file for drawing boxes on the LCD.
+I placed the box moving equations in the buttons pressed code.
+1, 2, 3, & 0 acted as left, up, right, and down.
+The next step was to figure out when to initiate the draw box function and initiate the IR sensor functions.
+I spent many hours rearranging this.
+I finally just commented out all of the code that involved drawing the box because when that was active, the file broke when compiled.
+I started uncommenting line by line to see where the code was breaking.
+I found that when I got to the end the code worked and the remote was able to control the draw box functions as demonstrated.

+##Documentation: Dr. Coulston explained to me why only taking from timer 0 was bad.
+Now I understand why the data from timer 1 was most important for determining what the count times were.

+C2C Wooden helped me figure out how to shift in my array correctly to another variable.
+He also figured out a hack to ignore an error that kept occuring where the shifting always threw in an extra 0.